-My main tasks include providing statistical expertise (design, analysis and interpretation) in epidemiological studies, supervising doctoral students, and teaching, for example at the clincial research schools hosted by the Division of Clinical Epidemiologi.
+My main tasks include providing statistical expertise (design, analysis and interpretation) in epidemiological studies, supervising doctoral students, and teaching, for example at the clincial research schools hosted by the Division of Clinical Epidemiology.

-Since 2016 I have also been working as an overall project manager facilitating the scientific collaboration between Karolinska Institutet and Janssen Pharmaceuticals NV.
-The focus of this cooperation is the follow-up and effects of disease and treatment, using routine observational data from health care ("Real World Data"), as well as studies that aim to advance the understanding of disease etiology and disease progression.
-The research areas include depression, prostate cancer, psoriasis, B-cell malignancies and statistical method development.
+Since 2016 I have been the Alliance manager for a scientific collaboration between Karolinska Institutet and Janssen Pharmaceuticals NV.
+The collaboration involves both studies of the effects of disease and treatment, using routine observational data from health care ("Real World Data"), as well as studies that aim to advance the understanding of disease etiology and disease progression.
+The research areas include depression and mood disorders, prostate and lung cancer, B-cell malignancies, multiple myeloma and Alzheimers disease and dementia.

 Sara Ekberg has a background in mathematical statistics and studying patterns and trends in the incidence, prevalence and survival as well as survivorship issues among patients diagnosed with the most common non-hodgkin lymphoma subtypes in Sweden, with a focus on Diffuse Large B-cell Lymphoma.
 Her studies originate in data from the Swedish lymphoma register and are conducted in collaboration with researchers from the Swedish Lymphoma Group.

 Sara Harrysson is an MD with a specific interest in survival, relapse and cardiac events after a diagnosis of aggressive B-cell lymphoma.
 Her research focus is specifically to investigate treatment outcome and predictors in relapsed and treatment-refractory Diffuse Large B-cell Lymphoma by clinical, demographic and biological characteristics, as well as the incidence, characteristics and timing of cardiovascular events (particularly acute coronary syndrome) among anthracycline-treated patients.